 Salary and Job Outlook

-The U.S. Bureau of Labor Statistics reported that the median annual salary for tax preparers was $36,450 in May 2015 (www.bls.gov).
-The number of employment opportunities for these professionals was expected to increase 2% from 2014-2024, which is slower than average, according to the BLS.
+The U.S. Bureau of Labor Statistics reported that the median annual salary for tax preparers was $39,390 in May 2018 (www.bls.gov).
+The number of employment opportunities for these professionals was expected to increase 6% from 2018-2028, which is as fast as average, according to the BLS.

 Tax preparers are professionals who help their clients prepare their taxes.
 They must have a high school diploma or equivalent certification, and it is possible to obtain certification through the IRS.
-It may be difficult to obtain employment in this field, as the job growth is predicted to be slow, at just 2%, through the 2014-2024 decade.
+It should be possible to obtain employment in this field, as the job growth is predicted to be as fast as average, at 6%, through the 2018-2028 decade.